Sonatype Container Security

 FAQs

-How does Sonatype Lifecycle evaluate containers?
+How does Sonatype evaluate containers?

 Where can I integrate Sonatype Container Security scanning into my SDLC?